-I know what you’re thinking – What is open enrollment? and Do I need to do anything for this?
+I know what you’re thinking – Do I need to do anything for this? and What is open enrollment?

-If you find there is some work for you to do during open enrollment, the process is a bit different this year than in years past:
+If you find there is some work for you during open enrollment, you have three options to complete your desired tasks:

-Due to COVID-19 Open Enrollment will be fully on-line.
+- Independently.
 Use the resources provided on this site to access and fill out the correct documents.
 Submit the forms to Mary Dinsmore at Central Office via e-mail, email@example.com, interoffice mail, or by placing them in the locked box bolted to the brickwork outside Memorial Middle School / Central Office.

 PLEASE pay close attention to the deadlines and instructions for filling forms out completely and properly.
 Forms that are submitted late or incomplete will not be accepted.
 PLEASE DO NOT wait until the last minute if you need to make changes.
-If you submit a medical form with no PCP listed or an unsigned dental form after the deadline, the changes you want to make will not happen.
+If you submit a medical form with no PCP listed or an unsigned dental form after the deadline, your changes, drop in or enrollment in coverage(s) will not happen.

 RETIREMENT (Read even if you aren't planning to do so soon)

 As an SPSD employee, you are potentially eligible to take your MEA Anthem Health Insurance coverage with you into retirement.
 Some employees are also eligible for a discount on premiums.
 To qualify, you must meet certain criteria, including membership in the plan for a certain number of years.
 For more details, see page 11 of the Anthem Retirement booklet.
 If you would like MEA Anthem Health insurance during your 'golden years' or in the event you collect disability retirement from Maine State Retirement, you should consider enrollment on the health insurance during open enrollment.
 If you have questions about this retirement/disability benefit, please sign-up for a virtual group session.